vinceskahan/v5wiki/Twitter.md

 2. Run the extension installer:

-NB: you may need to run this as root (put sudo before wee_extension)
+NB: you may need to run this as root (preface the following command with 'sudo')

     ```
-    wee_extension --install weewx-twitter.zip
+    weectl extension install weewx-twitter.zip
     ```

 3. Modify weewx.conf: